rocketship88/tcl-tip-672-prototype/README.md

 % puts [expr {[string length "abc\{def"] + 1}]
 8
 ```
-## No support for Comments
+## Conditional support for Comments

-This $(expr) shorthand is for short expressions therefore it does not support comments.
+This $(expr) shorthand is for short expressions therefore it does not fully support comments.
 If these are needed, one should use the traditional expr command.
+However, comments that are legit, and escape all the special characters, such as " { ( ) } and the comment is on the end of the line they will simply be passed as is into expr, so in that regard, they will work.

 ## Precedent